Appendix B. Conflict of Interest Procedures

 7.2 Michigan Tech Conflict of Interest Coordinator

-The Provost and Vice President for Academic Affairs must designate a Coordinator with an academic background and a familiarity with the academic and research process.
+The Provost and Senior Vice President for Academic Affairs must designate a Coordinator with an academic background and a familiarity with the academic and research process.
 The Coordinator's primary responsibility will be to review submitted Disclosure Forms and in cases of Category III, IV or V activities to determine appropriate mitigation procedures whenever possible.
 The Coordinator will have the authority to certify that Michigan Tech is in compliance with the Conflict of Interest guidelines or regulations of external funding agencies as well as those of Michigan Tech and the State of Michigan.
 The Coordinator will work with members to identify means of minimizing or eliminating potential Conflicts of Interest.
 The Coordinator also will have the authority to contact funding agencies in the event that Conflicts of Interest cannot be resolved under these procedures.
 The Coordinator will confer with Research and Sponsored Programs before releasing any confidential information.

 The Coordinator will develop procedures to hear appeals of decisions made by supervisors and will retain records connected to Coordinator-level Conflict of Interest reviews for three years after each project is completed.
 The Coordinator will request and must receive from supervisors an annual report that summarizes Conflicts of Interest disclosed to supervisors, and must prepare annual reports for the Provost and Board of Trustees that includes a summary of Conflict of Interest activities during the previous year.